colton-gabertan/NSACodeBreaker2021/README.md

 $WinSCPPathEnding = "\SOFTWARE\Martin Prikryl\WinSCP 2\Sessions"
 ```

 In WRR I popped in the provided NTUSER.DAT and immediately visited the paths that the script did.
 Sure enough we can find a few of those unprotected keys in use.
-After a bit of cross-checking to ensure that the private key of the session was unencrypted, the machine dkr_prd53 had its key stolen, and its Hostname is landerbot.
+After a bit of cross-checking to ensure that the private key of the session was unencrypted, the machine `dkr_prd53` had its key stolen, and its Hostname is `landerbot`.

 ### NTUSER.DAT via WRR
 ![image](https://user-images.githubusercontent.com/66766340/146339431-54c971ad-f623-41b4-9fac-4098aa00a5ac.png)